 The Neonatal-Perinatal Medicine Fellowship Training Program at UW was initiated in the mid-1960s to help fulfill this mission.
 Believing that scientific discovery and scholarship impact clinical practice, our primary objective has been to prepare trainees for careers in academic neonatology.
 To this end, our program is designed to ensure ample protected time for scholarly activities, and to provide active one-to-one mentorship.
-To date, 47 Neonatologists have successfully completed training in this program, and 50% have pursued a career in academics.
-Areas of scholarly focus for trainees include Basic Science research focused primarily on neurodevelopment and neuroprotection, as well as research in Global Health, Adult Education, Ethics, and Health Services.
-Our fellows may choose to combine a Masters program with their Neonatal-Perinatal training.
+As of 2016, 57 neonatologists have successfully completed their training at the University of Washington and Seattle Children's Hospital.
+More than 50% have pursued a career in academics.
+Areas of scholarly focus for fellows include neonatal neuroscience, global health, quality improvement, simulation-based education, and ethics.

 The University of Washington is located in Seattle, a great place to live.

 Download the Neonatology Seattle Guide to learn more.